City of Taxis

-All the areas around Shinjuku station have massive taxi ranks.
+All the areas around Shinjuku Station have massive taxi ranks.
 Some extend hundreds of meters.
 Upon arrival, each driver takes their place in the line.
 They wait for those further ahead to pick up their passenger and move out.
 In some ways, it resembles a conveyor belt.

 The process repeats itself countless times during the night.
 While the drivers wait during downtime, some pop out of their cabs for a quick smoke.
 Others catch up on their reading.
 More take a nap.
 They do various things to break the monotony or kill time.

 What would happen if the taxis disappeared?
 The Tokyo nightscape would change completely.
 Shinjuku might even disappear.
 Of course, that would never happen, but it would change.
-The streets would become traffic-free.
+The streets would become traffic free.
 And if that happened, then we might as well be in a different galaxy.

-Shinjuku is a City of Taxis photo gear:
+City of Taxis photo gear:

 - Camera Body: Fujifilm X-T2